Younite: Pre-debut

 2022–present: Debut with Youni-Birth, Youni-Q, Youni-On, Bit: Pt.
-1 and Hyunseung's departure
+1, Hyunseung and Eunsang's departure

 On March 18, Brand New Music announced that Younite will make their debut with their first extended play (EP), Youni-Birth on April 20, 2022.

 On July 25, Younite released their second extended play, Youni-Q.

 On October 31, the group released their third extended play, Youni-On. including their lead single "Bad Cupid", However, on October 30, the label announced the cancellation of the comeback showcase due to the national mourning period following the Itaewon Halloween crowd crush incident on the 29th.

 On April 25, 2023, the group announced their fourth extended play, Light: BIT Part.1, which was released on May 17 of that year, with the lead single "Waterfall".

-On July 2, 2024, Brand New announced that Hyunseung departed from the group due to personal reason.
+On July 2, 2024, Brand New announced that Hyunseung had departed from the group due to personal reasons.
 Younite would continue to promote as an eight-member group thereafter.

+On June 30, it was announced that Eunsang would be leaving YOUNITE due to health and would be preparing for new solo releases.